bsuriyakuts/bsuriyakuts/README.md

 *   :speech_balloon: Involved in client communication
 *   :people: Participated in discussions and supported the team in answering their queries.

-**Project Name: North South Foundation**
+**Project Name: Scholarships**

-**Project Description:** Its a web based application where the educational contests are organized by NSF team .The application is designed to encourage academic excellence among Indian American children.
+**Project Description:** Its a web based application where the educational contests are organized by the team .The application is designed to encourage academic excellence among Indian American children.

 **Technologies Used:** C#, ASP.NET, MVC 4.0, Angular JS, Ajax, Jquery, Javascript, SQL server 2008